sasha-cz/Stock_Alert/README.md

 ## Step Two: Choose a Company and their Symbol

-In main.py customize the global variables `STOCK_SYMBOL` and `COMPANY_NAME`.
+Customize the global variables `STOCK_SYMBOL` (in main.py) and `COMPANY_NAME` (in news_request.py).
 The required symbol is the symbol of the equity of your choice.
 For example: `symbol=IBM`.
-You can find the symbol for your equity e.g. at https://www.tradingview.com/markets/.
+You can find the symbol for your equity e.g. here: [https://www.tradingview.com/markets/](https://www.tradingview.com/markets/).

 ## Step Three: Run main.py

-Run main.py to get hold of the current difference of yesterday's closing price of your stock and the previous closing price (in percentage).
+Run main.py to obtain the percentage change that your stock increased / decreased.
+The percentage reflects the difference between yesterday's closing price and the previous closing price from the day before.
-If your stock increases/decreases by 5 % or more, get the three latest news about the company.
+If the stock increases/decreases more than 5 %, the three latest news about the company will be displayed.